 Or, you could also try my rum flavoured caramel sauce which would also be amazing with this dessert.
 Yes, that’s right, the caramel recipe involves a sneaky optional alcohol addition.

 Yep, absolutely!
 I tested it out for myself and it works beautifully.
 Very easy to re-heat in the microwave and in the oven too!

 Thanks so much for stopping by lovely people, the time you spent reading through this recipe post is greatly appreciated.
 Feel free to subscribe down below, and have the most incredible day!

 A classic dessert that everyone knows and loves.
 Best served with butterscotch sauce.

-- Put your dates and 1 cup of water in a pot and the bring to the boil.
-Once the mixture is boiling turn the heat off, add your bi-carb soda and stir through, then set aside to cool.
+Put your dates and 1 cup of water in a pot and the bring to the boil.
+Once the mixture is boiling turn the heat off, add your baking powder and stir through, then set aside to cool.

 Add your self-raising flour and then gently fold through with a wooden spoon or spatula.

-- I highly recommend that you make the Butterscotch Sauce with this recipe.
+- I highly recommend that you serve this dessert with Butterscotch Sauce.

 - If you want to make this pudding gluten free, just replace the flour with gluten-free flour.

 - If you do make a gluten free sticky date pudding, make sure you use a baking powder that's gluten free.